Senior Wellbeing Practitioner (SWP) - Graduate/Postgraduate Diploma

 Link to PTTC info on CYWP training

-SWP trainees will need to be released from their roles in services for approximately 2 days per week for teaching.
-SWP trainees will also need to have access to appropriate supervision from a senior clinician within the service both whilst in training and once qualified.
+SWP trainees will need to be released from their roles in services for approximately 2 days per week for teaching and practice-based learning.
+SWP trainees will also need to have access to appropriate supervision from a senior clinician within the service both whilst in training and once qualified, in-line with BABCP/BPS accreditation standards.

 FOR MORE INFORMATION, PLEASE CLICK ON THE SECTIONS BELOW